ethereum-optimism/optimism/README.md

 PKGS=your,packages,here yarn test
 ```

+### Running the fullnode in Docker
+Running the fullnode in [Docker](https://www.docker.com/) allows us launch our entire stack with a single command.

+To run the fullnode in Docker in production run:

+`docker-compose up`

+To run it in development run:

+`docker-compose -f docker-compose.yml -f docker-compo     se.dev.yml up`

 **Contributors: remember to run tests and lint before submitting a pull request!**
 Linted code with passing tests makes life easier for everyone and means your contribution can get pulled into this project faster.